linnahai/linnahai.github.io/_pages/about.md

 I obtained my Bachelor in Pharmacy from Jinan University.
 During my undergraduate studies, I was a research member of .

-Currently I'm looking for a Ph.D. position in biomedicine and AIDD.
+Currently, I'm looking for a Ph.D. position in biomedicine and AIDD.

 # 🔥 News